UW-GDA/uruguay_droughts/README.md

 * Starting from each month, the code iterates through subsequent months:
   * If the condition is still met, the corresponding entry remains 1.
   * If the condition is not met, the counting stops for that starting month, and the loop moves to the next month.
-* Finally, we obtain the number of consecutive qualifying months starting from each month by summing the entries of each row.
+* Finally, we obtain the number of consecutive months with extreme values, summing the entries of each row.

 * Outputs:
   * Episodes vector: tracks the index of the starting month.
-  * Severity vector: tracks the total number of consecutive qualifying months starting from each month.
+  * Severity vector: tracks the total number of consecutive months starting from each month.

 The methodology is synthetized in the next figure: